ManojithBhat/4th-Sem-Lab-programs/DAA/HeapSort.md

 ```

 ### How to run ?
-1. Save the file as mergeSort.c
+1. Save the file as heapSort.c
-2. run the command gcc mergeSort.c -lm
+2. run the command gcc heapSort.c -lm
 3. run ./a.out
 4. Enter the input